nprapps/nprapps.github.com/_posts/2024-11-26-slippy-maps.md

 Helpful\!

 But beware: It can also lie\!
-For instance, I asked “Is there a way in Maplibre GL JS style to adjust the opacity only on the \`fill-outline`` ` `` property?”
+For instance, I asked “Is there a way in Maplibre GL JS style to adjust the opacity only on the `fill-outline ` property?”
 The correct answer is *no,* as far as I can tell.
 But ever the people pleaser, ChatGPT confidently told me:

 ![](/img/posts/2024-11-26-slippy-maps/image22.png)

 The only problem is that `transparentize` does not exist in *either* style spec.
 It exists in [Sass](https://sass-lang.com/documentation/modules/color/#transparentize) and maybe elsewhere, but not here.
 I figured this out with some quick Googling, but similar stochastic parroting can lead to some weird wrong turns.
-Buyer beware.
+Buyer beware. *(It's worth noting that this hallucination took place on GPT-3.5.
+When I recently asked the same question to GPT-4o, it provided a more reliable answer.)*

 ### Important notes for styling your basemap